 Ericsson did not share the view of Huawei.

 Motorola Solutions noted they believed that SA6 should continue to use the MB2 reference point for 5G.
-They thought this was a chiken/egg issue, that SA6 is limiting themselves to an underlining 5BMS architecture that does not give parity with MC services over LTE.
+They thought this was a chicken/egg issue, that SA6 is limiting themselves to an underlining 5BMS architecture that does not give parity with MC services over LTE.

 Huawei remarked that they thought they heard a hint that SA6 Rel-18 needs to wait SA2/RAN for Rel-18 completion and they hope they misunderstood.

-Decision: The document was replied to in S6-221248.
+Decision: The document was postponed.

 S6-220992 Reply LS on AF specific UE ID retrieval